song-jiang/calico/getting-started/windows-calico/aks/install.md

     --network-policy calico
 ```

-2. Following https://docs.microsoft.com/en-us/azure/aks/windows-container-cli to add Windows Server node pool.
-Your may want to enable creatinga public-ip for Windows node if you want to connect it via RDP directly.
+2. Following https://docs.microsoft.com/en-us/azure/aks/windows-container-cli to add Windows server node pool.
+Your may want to enable creating public-ip for Windows node if you want to connect it via RDP directly.

 3. Following https://docs.microsoft.com/en-us/azure/aks/rdp to setup RDP connection with your Windows server.